Updated on 9/10/2024

 Below are a few books that are often recommended for those interested in the 12-step program:

-Of course, there are many other books and resources available on the 12-step program, and what works best for one person may not work for another.
-It can be helpful to explore different options and find what resonates with you personally.
+Of course, many other books and resources are available on the 12-step program, and what works best for one person may not work for another.
+Exploring different options and finding what resonates with you can be helpful.

 Consider the following advantages and disadvantages of 12-step recovery programs before deciding whether this approach is appropriate for you: